uerten/jekyll-klise/_posts/handson-iiot-demo-part2/2023-05-15-handson-iiot-demo-part2.md

     <img src="/handson-iiot-demo-part2/msg_split.png" alt="Split Node Configuration">
     <figcaption>Split Node Configuration</figcaption>
     </figure>
 5. Before starting pre-processing, we want to eliminate unnecessary load for IoT Platform so we only want to send the sensor value if it’s changed, it’s called report by exception.
 We have “rbe” node exactly for this job so we’ll add it into our flow and set the property as “msg.payload”.
 This node will check if new value is different from previous one and if yes, it’ll send it to next node.
-If not, message will be discarded
+If not, message will be discarded.
 6. Now we have separate messages in their own route so we can start to pre-process the messages.
 Here’s our list of task to perform: 1) Add timestamp for each message, 2) Reduce temperature decimal precision to 1, 3) Convert pressure unit to Pa to kPa and reduce decimal precision to 2.
 We’ll add three different “function” node to perform these tasks and add related codes to the individual nodes as below:

     ```jsx